Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

-To demonstrate the contribution of this module in our method, we conducted an ablation study on the ScanNet-1500 benchmark.
+To demonstrate the contribution of this module in our method, we conducted an ablation study on the ScanNet1500 benchmark.
 The results are summarised in Fig. \ref{fig_gmc}.
 The main parameter of our study is the size proportion threshold ($T_{SP}$), which represents the proportion of the image occupied by matched areas in the image pair.
 When $T_{SP}=0$, no GMC is performed, and when $T_{SP}=1$, all image pairs adopt the GMC module.
 First, we demonstrate the relationship between $T_{SP}$ and the collection proportion, which represents the percentage of cases that adopt the GMC among all the pairs (Fig. \ref{fig_gmc}(a)).
-The relationship is close to linear, which is consistent with common sense.
+The collection proportion increases fast when size proportion threshold is small, indicating few-area-match pairs benefit from GMC.
 Next, we display the pose estimation performance (AUC@$5^\circ/10^\circ$) under different size proportion thresholds (Fig. \ref{fig_gmc}(b)).
 In the figure, the performance increases significantly as the threshold changes from $0.1$ to $0.3$.
 This is because the GMC module can significantly improve the distribution of matches, especially when there are only a few area matches established.
 It is worth noting that even without GMC, our method can slightly improve the precision of the baseline (AUC@$5^\circ$: 25.89 vs. 25.78).
 However, the GMC module brings better performance.
 As the threshold further increases, the performance improvement levels off because the area matches already cover most of the overlap in the image pair.
 Therefore, to achieve better performance while considering the computation cost of the GMC module (equal to one area match with images resized to the default size), the size proportion threshold can be set to 0.6.
-Moreover, we visualize the affects of GMC in Fig. \ref{fig_gmc} (c), where the distribution of matches is more uniform in the overlap area after applying GMC. {Another concern about GMS is that it achieves more but may be duplicate correspondences, due to the overlaps between area matches and GMS.
-However, as we uniformly sample no more than the \textit{Maximum Correspondence Number} (MCN) of points in the image space for pose estimation, duplicate correspondences are removed.
-Additionally, we conduct experiments on both ScanNet (FD@10, 1.5k image pairs) and YFCC100M, to investigate the influence of the MCN on the pose estimation, which is set as 500, 800 and 1000 respectively.
-The results are reported in Table~\ref{tab_pn_ab}.
-It is evident that the MCN have slight impact on pose estimation and SGAM demonstrates improvement across all settings.}
+Moreover, we visualize the affects of GMC in Fig. \ref{fig_gmc} (c), where the distribution of matches is more uniform in the overlap area after applying GMC.